 Tis the season for the “Jesus is the Reason for the Season” signs and posts and sentiments that leave me bristling.
 And not for the reason you might expect.

 I love Jesus, but the sentiment excludes.
 It excludes all who share the season.
 The Jews.
 The Muslims.
 The Atheists.
 The Pagans.
 The animals.
 The trees.

 I love the Christmas story.
-I steep in its magic each Christmas Eve… I feel the Holy aperture of Love’s arrival… And I recognize the gift of it in the traditions of others, and in the sky above us all–in the promise of the coming light.
+I steep in its magic every Christmas Eve… I feel the Holy aperture of Love’s arrival… And I recognize the gift of it in the traditions of others, and in the sky above us all–in the promise of the returning light.

 ps.
 I’d still dance with you to this: